 Our fee structure reduces your out-of-pocket expenses.
 We are registered with a number of funding schemes that can reduce the cost of your therapy.
+See this link from the Australian Psychology Society about all funding options under Medicare.

 Contact us for further details.

 This initiative offers Medicare rebates towards the cost of Psychology sessions.
 Rebates are available for 10 Psychology sessions per calendar year for people with mental health or psychological issues.
 Visit your GP, Paediatrician or Psychiatrist for a referral under this scheme.
+See the link above for more information.

 Many private health insurers offer rebates towards the cost of Clinical Psychology sessions.